 The most frequently reported adverse reactions were nasopharyngitis, somnolence, headache, fatigue and dizziness.
-The adverse reaction profile presented below is based on the analysis of pooled placebo-controlled clinical trials with all indications studied, with a total of 3,416 patients treated with levetiracetam.
+The adverse reaction profile presented below is based on the reported analysis of pooled placebo-controlled clinical trials with all indications studied, with a total of 3,416 patients treated with levetiracetam.
 These data are supplemented with the use of Levetiracetam in corresponding open-label extension studies, as well as post-marketing experience.
 The safety profile of levetiracetam is generally similar across age groups (adult and paediatric patients) and across the approved epilepsy indications.
+Since there was limited exposure for levetiracetam intravenous use and since levetiracetam oral and intravenous formulations are bioequivalent, the safety information of intravenous will rely on levetiracetam oral use.